News & Updates

 Follow the latest news, concerts, and creative work of Alekos Vretos

-Acclaimed oud soloist, composer, and bandleader Alekos Vretos has completed the recording of his highly anticipated new album, Mediterranean Echoes, at the legendary Sierra Studios in Athens.
-Scheduled for release in March or April 2026, the project represents a major artistic milestone in Vretos’ ongoing mission to redefine the boundaries of Mediterranean jazz.
+Alekos Vretos has completed the recording of his new album, Mediterranean Echoes, at the legendary Sierra Studios in Athens, marking the beginning of a new creative phase in his artistic trajectory.
+Scheduled for release in Spring 2026, the album represents a conscious shift rather than a continuation—an intentional redefinition of sound, form, and artistic focus.

-The repertoire for Mediterranean Echoes includes original compositions by all four members of the ensemble, emphasizing the project’s collective spirit.
-These works coexist alongside refined interpretations of pieces by seminal composers such as Ara Dinkjian, Simon Shaheen, and Anouar Brahem—artists whose influence continues to inspire Mediterranean musicians worldwide.
-This balance between original material and thoughtful homage reflects the ensemble’s respect for tradition while pushing the genre into new territory.
+The repertoire of Mediterranean Echoes emphasizes collective authorship.
+Original compositions by all four members form the backbone of the album, reinforcing the ensemble’s shared artistic vision.
+These coexist with carefully considered interpretations of works by Ara Dinkjian, Simon Shaheen, and Anouar Brahem—figures whose influence continues to shape contemporary Mediterranean music.
+The dialogue between original material and reinterpretation reflects continuity rather than nostalgia.

-The recordings are now complete, the mixing stage is underway, and the official release is set for Spring 2026.
+Recording is now complete, mixing is underway, and the official release is scheduled for Spring 2026.

 A powerful new album that blends contemporary jazz with Mediterranean sensibility, offering both an artistic and deeply human statement.
 Rooted in personal storytelling while openly engaging with the social and political realities of the region, Mediterranée reflects on themes of migration, coexistence, resilience, and the shared fate of Mediterranean cultures.